KurtisLiggett/SyncFiles/README.md

 Installing
 ---
-1. Download the latest zip file.
+1. Download the latest exe file.
-2. Extract to any folder on your computer or USB drive.
+2. Save to any folder on your computer or USB drive.
-2. Run the included .exe file.
+2. Run the exe file.

 You can download older versions from the [releases page](https://github.com/KurtisLiggett/SyncFiles/releases).